egret-labs/egret-docs-en/Engine2D/vectorDrawing/vectorDrawing/README.md

 }
 ```

-Run after compilation, with the effect shown as below:
+Run after compiling, the effect is as follows:

 ![](566153894306a.png)

-You can also draw a number of end-to-end straight lines, forming a polyline, with the code as follows:
+It is also possible to draw a number of straight lines end to end continuously to form a broken line.
+The code is as follows:

 ```
 var shp:egret.Shape = new egret.Shape();